 Translating results from experimental data to natural systems is challenging because maximal feeding rates, unlimited food supply, lack of predation, and constant temperatures do not reflect natural conditions, yet affect growth rates (Brett et al. 1969; Lorenzen 1996; Huey & Kingsolver 2019).
 In addition, total metabolic costs in the wild also include additional costs for foraging and predator avoidance.
-However, it is typically found and assumed that standard metabolic rate and natural feeding levels are related to routine metabolic rate and maximum consumption rates through a constant (Kitchell et al. 1977; Neuenfeldt et al. 2019).
-I.e., not with difference mass scaling relationships, although maximal metabolic rates do tend to scale differently from resting metabolic rate (Rubalcaba et al. 2020).
+However, it is typically found and assumed that standard metabolic rate and natural feeding levels are proportional to routine metabolic rate and maximum consumption rate, respectively, and thus exhibit the same mass-scaling relationships (Kitchell et al. 1977; Neuenfeldt et al. 2019).
 Moreover, effects in experiments reflect responses on shorter time scales than that of natural warming.
 This could explain why intraspecific growth rates tend not to be unimodally related to temperature when measured across a gradient of experiences temperatures across populations within a species (Denderen et al. 2020).
 However, each population likely has a thermal optimum for growth, which differs between individuals of different size.
-Hence, each population might have a unimodal relationship with temperature as it increases.
+Hence, each population might have a unimodal relationship with temperature.
 This highlights the importance of understanding the time scale of environmental change in relation to that of immediate physiological responses, acclimation, adaptation and community reorganization for the specific prediction about climate change impacts.

 In natural systems, climate warming may also result in stronger food limitation (Ohlberger et al. 2011; Huey & Kingsolver 2019).
 Hence, as optimum growth temperatures decline not only with size but also food availability (Brett et al. 1969; Brett 1971), and realized consumption rates are a fraction of the maximum consumption rate (20-70%) (Kitchell et al. 1977; Neuenfeldt et al. 2019), species may be negatively impacted by warming even when controlled experiments show they can maintain growth capacity at these temperatures.
 Supporting this point is the observation that warming already has negative or lack of positive effects on body growth in populations living at the edge of their physiological tolerance in terms of growth (Neuheimer et al. 2011; Huss et al. 2019).

-Whether the largest fish of a population will be the first to experience negative effects of warming, as suggested by our finding that optimum growth temperature declines with body size, depends on the environmental temperatures they typically occupy compared to smaller conspecifics.
+Whether the largest fish of a population will be the first to experience negative effects of warming, as suggested by our finding that optimum growth temperature declines with body size, depends on the environmental temperatures they typically experience compared to smaller conspecifics.
 They may for instance inhabit colder temperatures compared to small fish due to ontogenetic habitat shifts (Werner & Hall 1988; Lloret-Lloret et al. 2020); see also Heincke’s law (Heincke 1913; Audzijonyte & Pecl 2018).
 That said, there is already empirical evidence of the largest individuals in natural populations being the first to suffer from negative impacts of warming from heatwaves (Pörtner & Knust 2007), or not being able to benefit from warming (Huss et al. 2019; van Dorst et al. 2019).
 Hence, assuming that warming affects all individuals of a population equally is a simplification that can bias predictions of the biological impacts of climate change.